Introduction to FRC Robot Wiring

 2. Strip ~5/16» (~8 mm) on the end of the red and black 18 AWG (1 \(mm^2\)) wire and connect the wire to the corresponding terminals on the PDH.

-3. Measure the length required to reach the «12V Input» terminals on the Radio Power Module.
-Take care to leave enough length to route the wires around any other components such as the battery and to allow for any strain relief or cable management.
+3. Measure the length required to reach the power input terminals on the VH-109 radio.
+Take care to leave enough length to route the wires along the robot (not just dangling in the air) and to allow for any strain relief or cable management.

 4. Cut and strip ~5/16» (~8 mm) from the end of the wire.